Kinds-of-Intelligence-CFI/VisualSearchLLM/README.md

 This will display, for each batch, the number of requests completed.
 Once all batches are complete, the results files will be downloaded.

 ## Processing Batch Results
-To turn the batch results into a more readable format we need to pocess them.
+To turn the batch results into a more readable format we need to process them.
 To do this we use `python processBatchResults.py -d x -m x`
 We have a few extra options depending on whether we are expecting the results to be coordinates, cells, or quadrant numbers.
 Either `-c`, `-rc`, `-q`